Spoilers ahead for The Craft: Legacy.

 The two queer narratives in The Craft: Legacy play out quite differently.
 The audience meets Zoey Luna's Lourdes early in the film, with the transgender bruja shown as perhaps the most experienced of the coven.
 Her transness is simply apart of the character, and not what defines the young witch.
 Although she does admit that trans girls have a special kind of magic.

 The other queer story revolves around bully turned lovesick puppy Timmy, played by Nicholas Galitzine.
 While under the influence of Lilly's love story, he feels brave enough to come out as bisexual to the women of the coven.
 The four witches listen and accept him, and Lilly ends up connecting to him even more as a result.

 This is a fairly groundbreaking representation of a bisexual man in pop culture.
 Bisexual and pansexual stories aren't typically represented, which factors into biphobia IRL.
 But projects like The Craft: Legacy and Schitt's Creek have helped to portray the fluidity of sexuality.
 And that was seemingly an important aspect of Zoe Lister-Jones' process as a writer and director.

 The Craft: Legacy is currently available via video on demand.
-In the meantime, check out our 2020 release list to plan your next movie experience.
+Be sure to check out our 2020 release list to plan your next movie experience.